data-journalism-26/final-project-maria_final/README.md

 This investigation aims to:
 1. **Raise awareness** about the extent and nature of food deserts in America
-2. **Illuminate connections** between historical policies and present-day inequality
+2. **Make connections** between historical policies and present-day inequality
-3. **Facilitate dialogue** about systemic exclusion and ongoing forms of discrimination
-4. **Inform advocacy** for food justice and equitable policy solutions

----

-## Questions & Themes

-- How do USDA-defined food deserts overlap with historically redlined neighborhoods?
-- Which demographic groups are most impacted by food desert proximity?
-- Are food deserts indicative of continuing systemic racism and exclusionary policies?
-- What policy solutions might address these geographic and social inequities?

----
+3. **Inform** on how the federal labelling of food deserts is contested and lacks sociological nuances

 ## Author